algorithmica-org/algorithmica/content/english/hpc/external-memory/model.md

 weight: 3
 ---

-To reason about the performance of memory-bound algorithms, we need to develop a cost model that is more sensitive to expensive block IO operations but is not too rigorous to still be useful.
+To reason about the performance of memory-bound algorithms, we need to develop a cost model that is more sensitive to expensive block I/O operations but is not too rigorous to still be useful.

 ### Cache-Aware Model